 My name is Bryan Knowles, and I teach kids and adults how to code.

 In my free time -- who has free time anymore -- I take computationally hard problems and try to reinterpret them into something generative.
 I pick my favorites, I find some things, and I stick them together to look like that generative output.
 It combines my love of found art with computer science theory.

 When I have any for sale, I'll list it here.
 If you want to see the generative programs I'm using, I try to post about them, so check the links above.

 Knowles, Bryan.
 "Diversity, Identification, and Rhetoric in Tech: On the Analysis of Satirical Conference Talks."
 WKU Masters Theses & Specialist Projects.
 2018. https://digitalcommons.wku.edu/theses/2330

-Knowles, Bryan A., "In the Face of Anticipation: Decision Making under Visible Uncertainty as Present in the Safest-with-Sight Problem" (2016).
-Masters Theses & Specialist Projects.
-Paper 1565. https://digitalcommons.wku.edu/theses/1565
+Knowles, Bryan.
+"In the Face of Anticipation: Decision Making under Visible Uncertainty as Present in the Safest-with-Sight Problem."
+WKU Masters Theses & Specialist Projects.
+2016. https://digitalcommons.wku.edu/theses/1565

 See my lab site: http://phai-lab.org

-- Writing on the Web / Writing with Digital Workflows and in Networked Spaces
+- Writing on the Web (writing with machine-in-the-loop workflows and collaboration in ICT spaces)

 - Database Design